stoeps13/connections-doc/source/admin/install/t_OM_install_Starter_Stack.md

     ```

+    !!! note
-    **Note:** You can only install one Starter Stack at a time.
+    You can only install one Starter Stack at a time.
 It is not possible to uninstall a single Starter Stack.
 An uninstall will uninstall all components.

+    !!! note
-    **Note:** If you have changed the ICp credentials from the default, you can pass the new credentials in as arguments like so:
+    If you have changed the ICp credentials from the default, you can pass the new credentials in as arguments like so:

     ```
     sudo hybrid/microservices/hybridcloud/install.sh -ip <StarterStack> -cu username -cp password